cosmos/cosmos-sdk/docs/quark/README.md

 # Quark

-Quarks are the fundamental building blocks of atoms, through which DNA, life, and matter arise.
+Quarks are the fundamental building blocks of atoms through which DNA, life, and matter arise.
 Similarly this package is the core framework for constructing the atom tokens which will power [The Cosmos Network](https://cosmos.network/).